svandragt/wmm/readme.md

 Without overcomplicated local environment.

 As a developer<br>
-I want to have the environment host my tools<br>
-So that I can focus on my code.

-As a developer<br>
 I want to script my particular edge cases<br>
 So that my local environment can accommodate them.